modernben/forge-docs/1.0/resources/daemons.md

 :::warning User Isolation

-If you are using User Isolation, you should navigate to the `.forge` directory within the `/home/{username}` directory based on the user that the process belongs to.
+If you are using Forge's user isolation features, you should navigate to the `.forge` directory within the `/home/{username}` directory based on the user that the process belongs to in order to locate the daemon's log files.
 :::